-The extent to which bankruptcy will affect your credit and credit score depends in part on what your credit situation is before you file.
+The extent to which bankruptcy will temporarily affect your credit and credit score depends in part on what your credit situation is before you file.

-Is your credit score in the 800s now?
-Or is it already suffering from negatives such as late charges, judgments, or similar problems?
+Is your credit score in the 800s now, or is it already suffering from negatives such as late charges, judgments, or similar problems?

-Obviously if you have a high credit score before you file bankruptcy, it’s going to drop quite a bit after you file, before it goes back up again.
+Obviously if you have a high credit score before you file bankruptcy, it’s going to drop a bit after you file, before it goes back up again.

 Most people who need to file bankruptcy already have late charges, judgments, and possibly evictions or foreclosures on their record and their credit scores have usually suffered as a result.

 And if they don’t, they are on a path to get there soon.

 After a bankruptcy discharge is received you can start rebuilding your credit immediately.
 Whereas, without bankruptcy, there are often multiple different “negatives” on a credit report from many creditors, all with different time periods running before they can be removed.

 Without a bankruptcy fresh start point, there is an inherent difficulty in rebuilding credit.

 Most have multiple different debts.
 Each has its own 7-year time periods running for affecting your credit.
 And each time there is another late charge, or judgment, or communication with the creditor, it restarts the time period running.

 There is no global “fresh start” outside of bankruptcy, so your credit score is not going to increase much until all negatives on your credit report are resolved or “fall off” after the 7 years.